You know prayer could be so much more -- but there are those distractions.

 Frequently Asked Questions

 Q. I'm a pastor and Lent is intense.
-I don't have time for this right now.
+Can I do the class later?

 A. That makes perfect sense.
 Though registration closes at the end of Ash Wednesday, you don't have to access the course until you are ready.
 My aim is for it to remain available to you as long as I have the website.
 And if a bunch of folks decide to do the class after Easter, I'll even help you set up a discussion group in the forum.